nibblebits/marble/README.md

 # Building Dependencies
-Marble requires the following libaries to be installed to compile apache2-dev
+Marble requires the following libaries to be installed to compile

-    Holds dependencies for building apache2 modules libjsoncpp-dev
+apache2-dev: Holds dependencies for building apache2 modules

-    Used for file sessions
+libjsoncpp-dev: Used for file sessions

-libcurl4-openssl-dev
-    Used for the network module
+libcurl4-openssl-dev: Used for the network module

-libmysqlclient-dev
-    Used for mysql communications
+libmysqlclient-dev: Used for mysql communications

 Debain:

-sudo apt-get install apache2-dev sudo apt-get install libjsoncpp-dev sudo apt-get install libcurl4-openssl-dev sudo apt-get install libmysqlclient-dev
+sudo apt-get install apache2-dev

+sudo apt-get install libjsoncpp-dev

+sudo apt-get install libcurl4-openssl-dev

+sudo apt-get install libmysqlclient-dev

 # Building for Standalone